Welcome to The Beet.

 See ya on The Beet!

 A note about our contributors, experts and writers: It's our aim to bring you the best ideas, recipes, expert advice and practical solutions to help you get closer to your own plant-based goals.
-That said, our experts may be plant-based, plant-leaning, plant-forward, vegan or vegetarian.
+That said, our experts may be plant-based, vegan or vegetarian.
 What they cover here will be fully plant-based, with no animal products included (unless we are trying to show you the comparison of an Impossible Whopper to the original Whopper on a chart, for instance).
-What these experts include on their own feeds or for other outlets is up to them, and we respect their choices (so we don't ask them to conform to our philosophy when they are posting elsewhere).
+What these experts include on their own feeds or for other media outlets is up to them, and we respect their choices (so we don't ask them to conform to our philosophy when they are posting elsewhere).
 We have lined up plant-based doctors and nutritionists, writers and taste-testers.
 If you would like to contribute, please email me and suggest story ideas.

 Like Dr. T. Colin Campbell, I agree that eating a mostly plant-based diet is healthiest for us and the planet, and the more people who try to do it, the better off we'll be.
 The best way to do that?
 Be inclusive and welcome anyone heading in that direction.
 After all, you have to get them into the tent before you start the revival.
 We hope that you'll appreciate the inclusive approach we take here and that you'll join us on the journey to getting more people to embrace the plant-based life, on The Beet.